ansys/pyworkbench/doc/source/user_guide.md

 ## start other PyANSYS services based on PyWorkbench
 ### PyMechanical
 For any mechanical system in the Workbench project, PyMechanical service can be started and connected to from the same client machine.
-The following server side script starts PyMechanical service for an existing Workbench system and returns the port useed by the service.
+The following server side script starts PyMechanical service for an existing Workbench system and returns the port used by the service.
 ```
 import json
 model = system.GetContainer(ComponentName="Model")